The following article is an excerpt from "A Book of Bible Study"

 The Days of Job’s Hard Service

-At this point, we might wonder why God saw fit to put Job through all of this suffering and loss.
-We might also wonder what was accomplished by all of the undeserved suffering that God allowed to touch Job’s life.
+At this point, we might wonder why God saw fit to put Job through all this suffering and loss.
+We might also wonder what was accomplished by all the undeserved suffering that God allowed to touch Job’s life.
 One answer to these questions can be seen from Romans 9:17, where we learn that God orchestrates events to display His power on the earth so that His Name will be declared among both angels and men.

-We might also wonder what, if any, service did Job render to God through all of the suffering that he endured.
+We might also wonder what, if any, service did Job render to God through all the suffering that he endured.
 The service that Job rendered to God through his sufferings was to demonstrate, to both angels and men, God’s power and His unchanging, irrevocable decision to preserve His saints through anything in all of creation that would attempt to separate us from His love.

 This is the same message of comfort that Paul gave to us in Romans 8 when he wrote: “For I am convinced that neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor any other created thing, will be able to separate us from the love of God, which is in Christ Jesus our Lord.”
 (Romans 8:38-39).
 This service that Job rendered to God was so important to Him, that the account of Job’s sufferings and his perseverance through these sufferings has been preserved forever in the Scriptures, in order to comfort, instruct and edify His people.